zenangst/Spots/Documentation/Getting started guide.md

 Configuration.register(view: ContactView.self, identifier: "Contact")
 ```

 You can also register a default view that will be used if the current identifier cannot be resolved.
-This is how we would register `ContactView` as the defualt in our application.
+This is how we would register `ContactView` as the default in our application.

 ```swift
 Configuration.registerDefault(view: ContactView.self)